 In this study, we derived a novel completion time model of jobs for shared service systems.
-We estimate the completion time of jobs on a system by considering that multiple shared resources may be involved to process a job.
+We estimate the completion time of jobs on a system by considering that multiple shared resources may be involved in processing a job.
 The resource usage of a job is represented by a loading vector, which in turn is used to estimate the dilation in individual job completion times.
-Based upon the proposed model, we profiled a job and estimate the overall completion time of jobs in shared service systems.
-In contrast to queuing theory based models that require parameters of each resource such as service rates and request arrival rates, the D-factor model only needs to the completion times to profile a job, from which the model can estimate the completion times of co-located jobs.
+Based upon the proposed model, we profiled a job and estimate the overall completion time of jobs in shared service systems. the D-factor model only needs the completion times to profile a job, from which the model can estimate the completion times of co-located jobs.
 We validate the proposed D-factor model with experiments using synthetic and real workloads.
-From the validation results using synthetic workloads, the average relative errors are 7% in the native Linux environment and 10.3% in a VM environment.
-With realistic workloads, the D-factor model also predicts the completion time of coexisting workloads within a 16% error.
-Also, we presented an example to extend a scheduler based upon single-resource model, which reduces the makespan by 20.5%.
+From the validation of results using synthetic workloads, the average relative errors are 7% in the native Linux environment and 10.3% in a VM environment.
+With realistic workloads, the D-factor model also predicts the completion time of co-existing workloads within a 16% error.
+We extended D-factor model presented in [25] for the cases where a resource has multiple instances, which can be useful for multi-core environments or disk-arrays.
+We demonstrated that the D-factor model can better estimate the slow-down of applications than linear sum model for the extended cases.